-As a child, Clark constantly heard far-fetched stories about relatives and ancestors who had incredibly interesting lives, mostly in Texas and Indian Territory.
+As a child I constantly heard far-fetched stories about relatives and ancestors who had incredibly interesting lives, mostly in Texas and Indian Territory.
 This included tales of bootleggers, gun slingers, Cherokee and Chickasaw ancestors, Wild West stars, a professional boxer who beat Jack Dempsey and...the list goes on.

-When he came across photographs of one of these mythic relatives on Ebay, Clark started to wonder if some of the tales had been factual.
-What started out as a curious search to discover the story of his great uncle, Bee Ho Gray, turned into a 439-page biography, complete with 32-pages of photographs.
-(Bee Ho Gray - The Forgotten Cowboy, JMH Publishing, 439 pages.)
+When I came across photographs of one of these mythic relatives on Ebay, I started to wonder if some of the tales had been factual.
+What started out as a curious search to discover the story of my great-uncle, Bee Ho Gray, turned into a 300-page biography, complete with 32-pages of photographs.
+(The Legendary Life of Bee Ho Gray, JMH Publishing, 267 pages.)

 Bee Ho won the title of "World Champion Trick and Fancy Roper" at Guy Weadick's Winnipeg Stampede in 1913 and held it until 1916 when he lost it to Chester Byers at the New York Stampede.
 Bee Ho taught many of his best rope tricks to Will Rogers (as acknowledged by Rogers in one of his books).
 He developed several unique riding tricks and even escorted Sioux Chief Iron Tail to New York to model for the artist who created the likeness on the "Indian Head Nickel."
 He moved from Wild West and round-up competitions to vaudeville stages, Broadway, silent films and radio where he performed with the likes of Bing Crosby and Fred Stone until his death in 1951.